Bubbling up: Tar Heels boost NCAA hopes with key Quad 1 win

 Florida (17-10, 7-7 SEC).
 A one-point loss at Texas A&M hurt the Gators.
 A win over No. 2 Auburn four days later was a massive resume boost.

-Michigan (14-10, 8-6 Big Ten).
+Michigan (14-11, 8-7 Big Ten).
 In big trouble after some early-season struggles, the Wolverines picked up a massive win over Purdue and beat fellow bubble team Iowa.
+A contentious 77-63 loss to No. 15 Wisconsin on Sunday was a setback for coach Juwan Howard’s team.

 Rutgers (16-9, 10-5 Big Ten).
 Given little chance of returning to the NCAA Tournament just a couple weeks ago, the Scarlet Knights reeled off four straight wins over ranked opponents to put themselves back in the conversation.